 Reading the Test

 After 15-20 minutes the medical assistant will return to the room to measure the skin’s reaction to the test.
 Positive reactions may look similar to mosquito bite; a raised bump with redness around it.
-The nurse practitioner will return to the room to discuss your results and provide you with your own copy.
+The provider will return to the room to discuss your results and provide you with your own copy.